sam-621/vendyx/packages/theme/README.md

-# @vendyx/theme
+# @ebloc/theme

-`@vendyx/theme` is a ui library for vendyx admin ui and admin ui extensions, built on top of [TailwindCSS](https://tailwindcss.com/) and [Shadcnshadcn/ui](https://ui.shadcn.com/).
+`@ebloc/theme` is a ui library for ebloc admin ui and admin ui extensions, built on top of [TailwindCSS](https://tailwindcss.com/) and [Shadcnshadcn/ui](https://ui.shadcn.com/).

-Although vendyx theme is built with react components, also exposes css styles like variables and tailwind classes with `class-variance-authority`, so in case you cannot use react components, you can use the css styles.
+Although ebloc theme is built with react components, also exposes css styles like variables and tailwind classes with `class-variance-authority`, so in case you cannot use react components, you can use the css styles.

 ## Setup

-Vendyx theme exposes react utilities (components, hooks, context), css styles (classes and variables) and typescript function utilities.
+Ebloc theme exposes react utilities (components, hooks, context), css styles (classes and variables) and typescript function utilities.

 ### Requirements